sonalika016/Madhav-sales-dashboard/README.md

 # Madhav-sales-dashboard
-📊 Madhav E-commerce Sales Analysis Dashboard (font size bigger than rest)
+📊 Madhav E-commerce Sales Analysis Dashboard

     This Power BI project presents a comprehensive sales performance analysis for an e-commerce company using a dataset sourced from Kaggle.
 The dashboard offers key insights into various business metrics, enabling data-driven decision-making and strategic planning.

 🔍 Project Objective

     To analyze and visualize the sales trends, customer behavior, and product performance of an e-commerce business, highlighting actionable insights such as:

          ✅ Total and monthly sales trends